mwganson/EasyReflector/README.md

 version of the macro used to create this EasyReflector object

 ## ChangeLog
+### 0.2023.09.20
+Check for incompatible types in LinkObjects property Warn if no object was selected during object creation
 ### 0.2023.09.05
 Toolbar icon fixed when installing from addon manager (hopefully) Tried to use XPM text the first time, but evidently the exact format was wrong, so